slymonius/EncDiff-InfoDiffusion-MI-Hybrid/README.md

 ## Contact

-For questions or issues, please open a GitHub issue or contact [contact info].
+For questions or issues, please open a GitHub issue or contact sjag014@aucklanduni.ac.nz